RadiantBlockchain/radiant-node/doc/benchmarking.md

 as well as the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.

-After compiling bitcoin-cash-node, the benchmarks can be run with:
+The benchmarks can be run and built using `ninja bench-bitcoin`.
-`src/bench/bench_bitcoin`
+This produces and runs the benchmarking executable `src/bench/bench_bitcoin`.

 The output will look similar to:
 ```